 From the early interactions in the late 1970’s, we were strengthening our relationship with CMDA.
 Members of the FCPA BOD met with staff of CMDA.
 David Stevens, current President of CMDA was our speaker at FCPA annual meetings several times.
 Members of FCPA were encouraged to become members of CMDA also.
 Jack Pike and Nancy Staible served on many medical mission trips with GHO and encouraged many more PA s to participate.
 Jack and Nancy became the FCPA liaisons to the GHO Advisory Council.

 Missions became more and more a focus for FCPA when we were invited to become a part of the largest annual gathering of Christian healthcare providers in missions called the Global Health Missions Conference.
-This conference is sponsored by a large church in Louisville, Kentucky where FCPA former BOD member and President Steve Gaskins is a member.
+This conference is sponsored by a large church in Louisville, Kentucky where former FCPA board member and section Chair, Steve Gaskins, is a member.
 Both Nancy and Jack served on the organizing committee for this conference for over 10 years.
 Both also have been speakers for the conference and invited many PAs in full-time missions as speakers.
 FCPA commitment and involvement in this conference continues even today.